TICKERTAPE produce finely crafted audio features celebrating you and what you do.

 Inspired by the legal activists in Bangladesh, Rosie returned to the UK and retrained as a solicitor.
 She worked for many years as an environmental lawyer in the Government Legal Department and for the UK Environmental Law Association.
 She also lectured part-time at a number of London University colleges.

-Rosie fell into audio production in 2011 when she and her brother produced a Spoken Portrait of her mother as a retirement tribute.
-She loved everything about the process of planning the project, interviewing people and editing the material into a feature that her mother adored.
-In many ways it felt like a natural coming together of her past interests and skills as a social researcher, lawyer, keen listener and amateur musician.
-She decided to pursue audio production professionally and has been making Spoken Portraits and podcasts ever since.
+Rosie fell into audio production when she and her brother produced an Audio Tribute to her mother from her colleagues on her retirement.
+She loved everything about the process of planning the project, interviewing people and carefully weaving the material together into a feature that her mother adored.
+She decided to pursue audio production professionally and has been making features and podcasts ever since.

 When Rosie is not working on audio projects she leads Dotmaker Tours ‘London walks to change your perspective’.
 What links both ventures is her interest in London’s soundscape.
 Her recording of St Paul’s Cathedral bells Chiming During the Pandemic was shortlisted for Sound of the Year 2020.
 Her piece London A to G was featured on BBC Radio Ulster’s Soundscapes show and played at the 2019 Hearsay International Audio Arts Festival.